smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 Symbolic Constant | Value | Description
 ------------------|-------|------------
-`DIR8_STATIONARY` | 0     | Represents the absense of direction and/or a state of no movement.
+`DIR8_NONE`       | 0     | Represents the absence of direction and/or a state of no movement.
 `DIR8_NORTH`      | 1     | Points toward the top edge of the screen.
 `DIR8_NORTHEAST`  | 2     | Points up and to the right.
 `DIR8_EAST`       | 3     | Points toward the right edge of the screen.